cmu-delphi/delphi-epidata/docs/new_endpoint_tutorial.md

 ---
-title: "Tutorial: Adding New API Endpoint"
+title: "Adding a New API Endpoint"
 parent: Developer Support
 nav_order: 2
 ---

-# Tutorial: Adding a new API endpoint
+# Adding a new API endpoint

 **Prerequisite:** this guide assumes that you have read the [epidata development guide](epidata_development.md).